 - It is approved by the USFDA for the treatment of seborrheic dermatitis

-- NICE recommend it as a first-line treatment for psoriasis in the UK.
+- NICE recommends it as a first-line treatment for psoriasis in the UK.

 Dr. Ben Barankin, a Toronto-based board-certified dermatologist at the Toronto Dermatology Centre, recommends its usage when he told us, “For mild-moderate dandruff, my preferred over-the-counter dandruff ingredients include: zinc pyrithione, selenium sulfide, ketoconazole, tar, and salicylic acid”.